 10.7 The Council also accepts e-petitions.
-The E-petition facility is hosted by East Sussex County Council and can be accessed using the link on the Hastings Borough Council or East Sussex County Council websites.
-The minimum number of signatures required by for an e-petition to be considered under this rule is ten for ordinary and consultation petitions, 750 for petitions calling officers to account and 1500 for petitions for debate.
+The E-petition facility is facilitated by Modern.Gov and can be accessed using the link on the Hastings Borough Council or East Sussex County Council websites.
+The minimum number of signatures required by for an epetition to be considered under this rule is ten for ordinary and consultation petitions, 750 for petitions calling officers to account and 1500 for petitions for debate.
 The same rules and procedures apply as for paper petitions and the signatories must all live, work or study in the Borough.
+E-petitions are not accepted for petitions alleging misconduct by a councillor or councillors (complaint to Standards Committee), relating to a Council officer or Service (Corporate Complaints Process / Disciplinary), or to matters relating to an individual e.g. a taxi driver's licence application or to petitions relating to a current planning application.